ccev/stopwatcher/README.md

 1. Super Fancy mode:
 - I'd recommend to have Super Fancy mode enabled.
 It will show all surrounding Stops/Gyms in the static map.
 To use it, you'll need to have `SUPER_FANCY_STATIC_MAPS` enabled, have a working Imgur Client ID and use mapbox as your `PROVIDER`.
 2. Imgur:
 - Since Super Fancy Static Map URLs are likely to exceed Discord's 2000 character limit, you'll need an Imgur Client ID.
-I also recommend to turn on `USE_IMGUR_MIRROS_FOR_EVERYTHING` which will also mirror other types of static maps to Imgur.
+I also recommend to turn on `USE_IMGUR_MIRRORS_FOR_EVERYTHING` which will also mirror other types of static maps to Imgur.
 This will help to protect your API keys.
 - To get your Imgur Client ID, go to https://api.imgur.com/oauth2/addclient, sign in, tick `OAuth 2 authorization without a callback URL` and then fill out `Application name:`, `Email:` and `Description:`.
 It does not matter what you put in.
 Solve the captcha and click `submit`.
 Now copy the Client ID.
 3. Keys:
 - Mapbox: Go to https://www.mapbox.com/, click `Start mapping for free`, log in and copy the Key.
 Limit: 50,000